misterwolf/demo_news/README.md

 Setup database:

 Set up a new DB user and gran privileges.
+**Notes**:
-**Note**: if you want skip creating a new user, simply change the *config/database.yml* and add your personal configuration and then run `$ rake db:create`
+ - if you want skip creating a new user, simply change the *config/database.yml* and add your personal configuration and then run `$ rake db:create`
+ - my version of mysql used is _Ver 14.14 Distrib 5.7.29_

 In terminal:
 `$ mysql -uroot -pYOURPASSWORD`